kanta1108/hono-cosmos-app/README.md

 bun dev
 ```

+This project uses the experimental Turbo bundler via the `npm run dev` script
+(`next dev --turbo`).
+When running in a dev container, this typically shortens
+the compilation time.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.